sourcegraph/sourcegraph-public-snapshot/doc/admin/executors/native_server_side_batch_changes.md

 Native Server-Side Batch Changes is an image that runs Batch Changes without requiring [`src-cli`](https://github.com/sourcegraph/src-cli) to be installed on the Executor machine.

+Native Server-Side Batch Changes is required when running Batch Changes in Kubernetes.
+No docker-in-docker or privileged containers are required.

+This is also useful for environments where it is difficult to install `src-cli` on the Executor machine, e.g. air-gapped environments.

 ## Enable

 Native Server-Side Batch Changes is configured using a feature flag.
 To enable it,